TEXTaiLES/AmalthAI/README.md

 ## License

-The code is released under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the MIT License.
+For more details, please refer to the [LICENSE](https://opensource.org/license/MIT).